rapidsai/gpu-bdb/README.md

 ### Running all of the Queries

-As a convenience, you can sequentially run all the queries with the provided `benchmark_runner.py` script.
-Instead of passing the command line arguments directly, you will need to fill in the same information in `benchmark_config.yaml`, which can be found in the `benchmark_runner/` directory.
+The included `benchmark_runner.py` script will run all queries sequentially.
+Configuration for this type of end-to-end run is specified in `benchmark_runner/benchmark_config.yaml`.

 To execute this, run the following from `tpcx_bb/`: